 Sp8de bills itself as a platform for running distributed casino applications.
 It is targeting the lucrative online gambling market, which in 2015 was estimated to be worth $38 billion and forecast to increase to $60 billion by 2020.
 Online casinos offer several advantages to gamblers over physical ones; namely lower costs (on both sides) and increased convenience.

 In recent years, ‘bitcoin casinos’ have also become more popular (although Google Trends notes that it peaked in December 2017, at the height of the Bitcoin craze).
 However, while these casinos transact in cryptocurrencies, the underlying gaming software has nothing to do with blockchain.
-It is still a centralized model and thus trust in the system may be limited; how do you know how much of an edge the house really has?
+It is still a centralized model and thus trusts in the system may be limited; how do you know how much of an edge the house really has?

 Hence, several projects, including Sp8de see blockchain technology as the natural evolution of the online casino model.
 These ‘blockchain casinos’ have three main issues that they are all trying to solve: